AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md

 ---

-# Crear o personalizar grupos de problemas
+# Crear o personalizar gravedades de problemas

 <!--
 DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.